As difficult as 2016 might have felt for millennial women, the year was even tougher to swallow for millennial

 For more than eight months, members of the Standing Rock Sioux and fellow Native Americans, along with thousands of allies from all over the world, have gathered at several camps to

 protest the construction of the Dakota Access Pipeline, which they argue will cut through sacred lands and endanger their water source."

-"I'm Sorry & I Know You Hate Me, But I Love Giving Other Moms Parenting Advice," by Elizabeth Broadbent
+Read it here.
+"I'm Sorry & I Know You Hate Me, But I Love Giving Other Moms Parenting Advice," by Elizabeth Broadbent Courtesy of Elizabeth Broadbent

 "I know that to many, I’m an insufferable mom.
 But I have a reason for every parenting decision I make, and I think that what we did generally worked out well.
 That's why I have no compunction about offering other parents advice, based on our own experience.
 I'll gladly tell a mom that we found breastfeeding easier than bottle-feeding would have been, and I once told a mom that we didn't rely on the

 giving other moms parenting advice.
 I know you hate me.
 I just don’t care."
 Read it here.
 "10 Basic Rules For Posting Pictures Of My Kid On Social Media," by Jamie Kenney

 "Other people are what I, humbly, consider to be the biggest parenting dilemma facing any parent.
 You can do everything you've set out to do for your child and do it well, but your child is surrounded by a billion other people (and so are you, for that matter) and those people can take the rug out from under you and upset all your beautiful, well-thought-out plans with their own ideas and choices.
 Now, I can't control the fact that my children will come into contact with, in one way or another, toxic masculinity, racism, ableism, and all the other scary things in the world that make me want to wrap myself in a blanket and never leave my couch.
 But I can control some of the little things, like working really hard to ensure they never see an episode of

 Caillou."
 Read it here.
 "Equal Pay Day For Mothers Isn't Until June 4, & That Needs To Change," by Kenza Miller

 "April 12 is Equal Pay Day — a reminder of the 21-cent wage gap that spans between men and women.
 For the average woman to earn the same as the average man did between Jan.
 1, 2015 and Dec.
 31, 2015, she would have to work all the way until April 12, 2016.
 In other words, it will take the average woman 15.5 months to earn the same amount a man does in 12.
 For women who choose to have children, the penalty is even worse —

 There's no cure for endometriosis, although there are treatments available (ranging from pain management to major surgery) that can, at times, give women relief.
 For most living with endometriosis, however, there's a monthly (if not daily) struggle that people without endometriosis just can't understand.
 Sharing that experience helps, though.
 It helps you find solidarity with other women who know what it's like to live with endometriosis.
 It helps people understand what you're going through, even if they can't entirely.
 It helps you realize that you're not, in fact, alone.
 So, with that in mind, here are 13 struggles women living with endometriosis know all too well."
 Read it here.
 "President Obama's Dallas Memorial Address Was Important For This One Reason," by Karen Fratti Tom Pennington/Getty Images News/Getty Images

 "Even on his way out of the White House, Obama asked America on Tuesday to put their 'side' away.
 His address at the Dallas memorial reminded me of a beleaguered parent who has seen a teenager through depression and drug addiction and dropped them off at college, hoping for the best.
 The problems are latent and real and scary.
 The opportunity for change is tremendous.
 If America can remain honest, rise above rhetoric, and lower themselves into that very chilly pool of real dialogue, maybe change can happen."

 Read it here.
 "8 Reasons Why Working From Home Doesn't Make You A Bad Mom," by Dena Ogden

 because working-from-home works for me, however, doesn't mean that I don't have those absolutely trying and exhausting days that make me feel like I'm failing as a parent.
 When I have to essentially ask my toddler to entertain himself, so I can continue to work, the guilt whispers in my ear and tries, at times successfully, to convince me that I'm a bad mother.
 When I spend more time being frustrated with my kid for not giving me the time I need to focus on work, than I do happily playing with him, I can hear the guilt start to whisper again.
 Working-from-home is, honestly, a cycle of good days and bad days which, I'd argue, every parent experiences, regardless of their work situation."
 Read it here.
 "If Commentators Talked About Male Gymnasts The Way They Do Female Gymnasts," by Jenn Rose TOSHIFUMI KITAMURA/AFP/Getty Images

 how much it cost."
 Read it here.
 "10 Texts You Send Your Best Friend While You're Hooked Up To Your Breast Pump," by Dena Ogden

 "Even though my breast pump has been packed away for months now, I’m still haunted by its existence.
 I don’t know how it’s possible to be both entirely grateful for something, and to hate every minute you spend with it.
 To whomever engineered the first breast pump, I am forever in your debt, but I’m also glaring at you really, really hard.
 Of course, I’m not alone in these mixed feelings towards the almighty machine, lots has been written about

 In the days of yore, perhaps women spent this time reading or watching TV, or doing any number of things that adult humans can do to amuse themselves while sitting down.
 I occasionally did both while I was pumping, however, like most women, the

 number one thing I would do while pumping was amuse myself with my phone."
 Read it here.
 "13 Texts All Breastfeeding Moms End Up Sending Each Other, Because #BreastfeedingProblems," by Jamie Kenney

 The Onion is satire, but every now and then you really deliver.
 While many people are perfectly fine not joining a mom group of any kind, for others (including yours truly) finding a mom group is a great way to have a space where, at least for this one particular aspect of your life, you don't have to explain anything.
 I love being able to say something like, 'Went to a party for my son's friend today that started at my daughter's nap time' and not have to explain why it's frustrating and nothing short of a horrific challenge.
 Making friends with whom you connect, perhaps even initially, on breastfeeding may sound odd, but considering the undeniable fact that nursing takes up a lot of time and energy even under the best of circumstances, having someone who just 'gets it' can be really nice."
+Read it here.